Series: Ghostwriting for Skeptics

 This entry is part 8 of 8 in the series Ghostwriting for Skeptics

-The fear that someone will discover you used a ghostwriter and judge you for it assumes two things: that there is something to discover and that people will care.
-Both are weaker than the fear suggests.
-The practice is mainstream, your professional peers already use writers, and the small set of…
+What if people find out I used a ghostwriter assumes two things: that there is something to discover, and that people will care.
+Both are weaker than the fear makes them feel.
+The practice is mainstream, your peers already use writers, and the few who might judge rarely include anyone whose opinion changes your life.
+Here is the reality behind the fear.

 Read More »